GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 Listening for transport dt_socket at address: 5005
 ```

-When you debug one of the integration tests in the "src/it" directory.
-Use the following
+When you debug one of the integration tests in the "src/it" directory, use the following
 command to specify the test case and to provide the debug parameter to Maven invoker plugin.

 ```